This page hosts our security policies and information with regards to reporting security flaws. You can follow our advisories via RSS.

 For server owners, our documentation has a section with best practices and tips on securing an ownCloud server.

 If you’ve discovered a security issue with ownCloud, please read our responsible disclosure guidelines and contact us at https://hackerone.com/owncloud.
-Your report should include:
+Your report should include, at least the following three things:

 - Product version